stateofkate/deepunit_npm/README.md

 To choose what to test, you have a few options

+- Use the `--file` flag to choose what files you would like to test (the files should be separated by a "`,`")
+- Without any file flag, it will automatically try to find all files that it can write tests for in your workspace.
-1. Use the `ignoredDirectories` or `ignoredFiles` to ignore files, other than ones you want to test
+- Use the `ignoredDirectories` or `ignoredFiles` to ignore files, other than ones you want to test
-2. DeepUnit will automatically not test any functions that are already tested in the corresponding test files, if you are having a hard time getting it to generate a function, confirm it is not already used anywhere in the test file.
+- If you would like to only run tests for the files that have changes in your current git working branch, enable `generateChangedFilesOnly` in the configuration.
-3. If you have a function or method you would like DeepUnit.AI not to test, add `// @deep-unit-ignore-next-line` in front of the function, like so:
+- If you have a function, method, or entire class you would like DeepUnit.AI not to test, add `// @deep-unit-ignore-next-line` in front of the function or class, like so:

 ```typescript
 // @deep-unit-ignore-next-line